 Academic disputes are those centering on issues such as unequal treatment of students with respect to course requirements; inequities in grading; the application of due dates and extensions for late work; capricious imposition of significant new requirements after a course has begun and similar matters.
 Normally, the responsibility for determining the work required in a course and for evaluating it rests solely with the instructor.
 Only in the rare event that professional responsibility has beyond reasonable doubt been neglected or abused should the judgment of another person (or persons) be substituted for that of the instructor.

 While student academic grievances are taken seriously at Smith, students are discouraged from filing frivolous complaints.
-Once a formal complaint is filed, the dean for academic development may determine that it has no merit and dismiss it.
+Once a formal complaint is filed, the associate dean of the faculty may determine that it has no merit and dismiss it.
 In addition, if the grievance reaches the dean of faculty, he or she has the right to determine whether it merits continued formal review under these procedures or is to be dismissed.

 Grievances concerning academic matters are ordinarily resolved informally.
 Means for informal resolution are described below.
 If a student is not satisfied after informal means have been tried, she may formalize her complaint by putting it in writing.
 A grievance, formal or informal, must be initiated not later than one month after the issue for complaint occurred.